simpleai-team/simpleai/docs/constraint_satisfaction_problems.rst

 The implemented algorithms are:

-.. automodule:: simpleai.csp
+.. automodule:: simpleai.search.csp
    :members:

 Using heuristics
 ----------------

 The backtrack algorithm allows the use of generic heuristics for variable and value selections.
-In the help of the function are listed the available heuristics for each one, and to use them you must just import them from the same ``simpleai.csp`` package.
+In the help of the function are listed the available heuristics for each one, and to use them you must just import them from the same ``simpleai.search`` package.

 Example:

 .. code-block:: python

-    from simpleai.csp import backtrack, MOST_CONSTRAINED_VARIABLE, LEAST_CONSTRAINING_VALUE
+    from simpleai.search import backtrack, MOST_CONSTRAINED_VARIABLE, LEAST_CONSTRAINING_VALUE

     # my_problem = ... (steps from the previous section)